Audit Committee Purposes:

 As delegated by the Board, the Committee has the authority:

-- For the appointment, compensation, retention and oversight of the work of their independent auditor, including resolution of disagreements between management and the independent auditor regarding financial reporting, for the purpose of preparing or issuing an audit report or related work;
+- To determine the appointment, compensation, retention and oversight of the work of the external auditor, including resolution of disagreements between AgriBank management and the external auditor regarding financial reporting, for the purpose of preparing or issuing an audit report or related work;

 - To call for special and/or investigative audits;